 You will notice the land become less farmed and more industrial as you leave Siberia and cross into the Ural provinces and ultimately close in on Moscow.

-Arrive Moscow (Yaroslavskaya station) early morning, a little after 4am; meet driver on station platform.
+Arrive Moscow (Yaroslavskaya station) early morning, around 5am; meet driver on station platform.
 Transfer to centrally located 3* hotel.
 Freshen up and have breakfast before guided city tour.
 (B)

-Note: For guests arriving in the early morning on train #69 (a little after 4am), we typically book the hotel for the arrival night to guarantee early check-in on arrival.
+Note: For guests arriving in the early morning on train #69 (around 5am), we typically book the hotel for the arrival night to guarantee early check-in on arrival.
 If you prefer to roll this night forward and check-in later in the afternoon please let us know in advance so that we can make the necessary adjustments.